 Such behaviour should never be considered as 'banter' or part of growing up.
-Peer on peer abuse often meets the threshold for the recording and investigation of criminal offences by the Police.
+Child on child abuse often meets the threshold for the recording and investigation of criminal offences by the Police.

-Staff becoming aware of any incident of peer on peer abuse must follow the safeguarding process and Child Protection procedures, passing this information to the Designated Safeguarding Lead (DSL) immediately.
+Staff becoming aware of any incident of child on child abuse must follow the safeguarding process and Child Protection procedures, passing this information to the Designated Safeguarding Lead (DSL) immediately.
 The DSL will then assess this information and where necessary make appropriate referrals to MAST and potentially the Police, should criminal offences be identified.

-Peer on peer allegations that do not meet the threshold for police investigation will be subject of internal school investigation by the Designated Safeguarding Lead and/or senior leaders at the school.
+Child on child allegations that do not meet the threshold for police investigation will be subject of internal school investigation by the Designated Safeguarding Lead and/or senior leaders at the school.
 This will involve speaking to the victim and any witnesses to secure accounts of the allegation.
 All findings including any additional information secured, will be considered when making decisions around resolution of the allegation.
 Outcomes may involve application of the school behaviour policy.

-School recognises that victims of peer on peer abuse need to be supported and with parental consent, may secure external agency support where this is deemed appropriate.
+School recognises that victims of child on child abuse need to be supported and with parental consent, may secure external agency support where this is deemed appropriate.

 All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting peer on peer abuse, nor should a victim ever be made to feel ashamed for making a report.
+A victim should never be given the impression that they are creating a problem by reporting child on child abuse, nor should a victim ever be made to feel ashamed for making a report.

-School recognises that perpetrators of peer on peer abuse may have identified un-met needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.
+School recognises that perpetrators of child on child abuse may have identified un-met needs of their own and with parental consultation, may secure external agency support where this is deemed appropriate.